jozu-ai/kitops/docs/src/docs/cli/cli-reference.md

 in your local registry, making it readily available for further actions such as pushing to a remote registry for collaboration.

-Unless a different location is specified, this command looks for the k	itfile at the root of the provided context directory.
+Unless a different location is specified, this command looks for the kitfile at the root of the provided context directory.
 Any relative paths defined within the kitfile are interpreted as being relative to this context directory.

 ```
-kit build DIRECTORY [flags]
+kit build [flags] DIRECTORY
 ```

 ### Examples